NVMe vs SATA: Comparing Storage Technologies

 NVMe is ideal for high performance data processing and large amounts of stored data.
 Technologies that make quick work out of enterprise storage workloads will find fans among today’s data center operators.
 Organizations seeking faster, more responsive application and database performance will want to keep an eye on the market for NVMe-enabled systems.

-One developing instance of NVMe extends to entire networks rather than just one computer.
-NVMe over Fabrics (NVMe-oF) allows stored data processing across Ethernet and Fibre Channel networks.
+NVMe over Fabrics allows stored data processing across Ethernet and Fibre Channel networks.
 Parallel I/O technology manages input and output requests on an NVMe network so that multiple requests can be processed at once instead of queueing, similarly to NVMe storage on just one computer.
 NVMe-oF widens NVMe storage to more than just one application.

 Get the Free Newsletter!